 Step 3: Pay the $250 GMAT registration fee

 GMAT exam pattern

 The new format of the GMAT exam comprises of four sections: Verbal Reasoning, Quantitative Section, Integrated Reasoning and Analytical Writing.
 Students have the option of choosing the order to attempt these sections.
 While the exam initially lasted longer, right now, the total time for the GMAT exam is clocked at approximately 3 hours and 30 minutes.
 This includes test instructions and breaks.

 The Verbal Reasoning and Quantitative sections have 36 questions.
 Both of these are clocked at 75 minutes each.
 While the Analytical Writing and Integrated Reasoning sections are timed at 30 minutes each.
 You will have to write about a single topic in Analytical Reasoning, and attempt 12 questions in the Integrated Reasoning section.

+The GMAT exam is computer-adaptive.
+This means that the difficulty of the next question will depend on the correctness of your latest answer.
 The information and instructions for each category can certainly be confusing.
 So here’s a breakdown of these 4 sections:

 1) Analytical Writing

 The syllabus of this section is open-ended.
 For the test, you may be given any relevant topic of interest.
 These topics are mainly, of general interest or related to the field of business.
 You may also be asked questions from some of the passages and you have to frame your answers accordingly.